-The Momentary is open to the public, with limited capacity timed tickets.
+The Momentary is open with reduced capacity.

 The Momentary invites visual artists from around the world to take up residence in one of our three dedicated studio spaces and work on projects in the middle of the Heartland, encouraging them to create work that engages with the landscape of Northwest Arkansas and how our connection to the land informs our varied identities.
 The artists-in-residence program also includes performing and culinary artists who may occupy spaces outside of the studios.